nidafarooqui/documentation-erp/docs/guides/creating-processes.md

 ## Selecting a process

 Select a process from the dropdown and give it a name.
-This name will be used to generate the process files later and will also be used later in the erp application.
+This name will be used to generate the process files later and will also be used later in the erp application.Maria

 For this tutorial we will create a **GRN By Product** process.